benevolenttech/btek.cc/_posts/2017-03-21-how-to-plan-your-content.md

 Start by entering your keywords into the Keyword Planner and generating reports.
 Use the results to refine your list of keywords.
 Keywords with more than 100-100k searches per month and low competition are especially good.

 Here’s an even easier trick to brainstorm keywords – go to [Google.com](https://google.com) and take a look at the related search terms that appear when you do a search.
-When scroll to the bottom of search results, you'll notice some suggestions for searches.
+When scroll to the bottom of search results, you’ll notice some suggestions for searches.
 These keywords can spark ideas for other keywords you may want to take into consideration.

 **Want some help with keyword research?
 [Contact us](/contact) for a free custom report catered to your business.**

 #### Step 5: Scope out the competition

 Just because your competitor is doing something doesn’t mean you need to.
 The same goes for keywords.
-Just because a keyword is important to your competitor, doesn’t mean it's important to you.
+Just because a keyword is important to your competitor, doesn’t mean it’s important to you.
 In fact, they may have done a poor job of building their topic buckets and are using keywords that aren’t that helpful.
 However, understanding what keywords your competitors are trying to rank for&nbsp;*is*&nbsp;a great way to help you give your list of keywords another evaluation.

 If your competitor is ranking for certain keywords that are on your list, too, it definitely makes sense to work on improving your ranking for those.
 However, don’t ignore the ones your competitors don’t seem to care about.
 Those could be great opportunities for&nbsp;**you**&nbsp;to own market share on important terms, too. &nbsp;Remember, the goal is to end up with a list of keywords that provide some quick wins but also helps you make progress toward bigger, more challenging SEO goals.
 And who doesn’t love goals?
 They make you get up off the couch, turn off the TV and do something with your life.